 The most frightening thing about these attacks is how simple they are to pull off – and, with the growth of the Internet of Things, how massive they have the potential to become.
 All you need is a big enough botnet and you can bring down the infrastructure of even a massive corporation.
 And such botnets are more easily obtained than you might think – in the seedy underbelly of the web, there is a growing market for DDoS-as-a-Service.

 While it is true that botnets have become the weapon of choice for modern hacktivists, not every DDoS attack is perpetrated by a script kiddy with an axe to grind.
 As a matter of fact, it is rare for disruption of services to be the only objective of a DDoS attack.
-According to a survey carried out by Kaspersky, as many as 74% of DDoS attacks are little more than a red herring – a smokescreen meant to mask the actual attack.
+DDoS attacks could potentially be little more than a red herring – a smokescreen meant to mask the actual attack.

 While your security team is distracted mitigating the denial of service attack, the party responsible is free to go after what they actually want – whether it is financial information, intellectual property, or client data.
 It is the equivalent of driving a bus through the front door of a bank while an associate tunnels into the bank vault from below.